ChCWatson/Portfolio/Class Homework Submissions/Unit 14:  Web Development.md

 29. What tool can be used to deploy multiple containers at once?
 ```
-A Docker allows one to deploy mulltiple containers at once.
+A Docker allows one to deploy multiple containers at once.
 ```

 30. What kind of file format is required for us to deploy a container set?